JosiahCastillo/Azure-SIEM-Map/README.md

 To gather a bit more insight as to what kind of logs I'll need to be filtering for, I navigate to the Windows Event Viewer, and go to "Windows Logs" and "Security".
 After some time, I'm able to see a list off all logged security events each with their respective Event IDs and metadata.
 Here, I determine the Event ID associated with failed RDP attempts is 4625.
 Later, I'll be using this Event ID to filter for these specific logs through a PowerShell script.

 ![Accessing_the_Honeypot_4](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/02da5a20-92a9-4969-b2d3-9153c73be7e4)

+Before this, I test to see if my honeypot is properly exposed to the internet by attempting to ping the VM from my own local machine.
+Initially, my pings were unsuccessful likely due to the Windows Defender Firewall blocking inbound ICMP requests.

 ![Accessing_the_Honeypot_5](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/d612cddf-3355-4284-9588-e603b6d79c22)

 ![Accessing_the_Honeypot_6](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/c757e51c-26f7-4c08-b4cc-d81d65ffc817)

 ### Step 5: Log Generation